eekcoopuw/jobmon/docsource/architecture/deployment_units.rst

 The server package contains the kubernetes services, plus the model objects for communicating to the mysql database.

-As of 2.0 (Guppy) the Jobmon production server is deployed as a series of Kubernetes containers.
+As of 2.0 (Guppy) the Jobmon production server is deployed as Kubernetes containers.
 Prior to 1.0.3 Jobmon, services were deployed using docker.
 That docker capability will return in 2.2 as the "Bootable on a Laptop" feature.

+HERE

 Each container is responsible for the routes from one external system or client.
 The containers are organized according to the load they carry, so that they can scale independently: